roeszler/kapthol/README.md

 ![contact-section](assets/docs/contact-kapthol.png)

   - This section will allow the user to contact Kaptain Holiday with queries
-  - The user will be able to specify if they would like to take part in hiring a manager, manager exchange exchange programs, or applying to becoming a manager with Kaptain Holiday.
+  - The user will be able to specify if they would like to take part in hiring a manager, manager exchange exchange programs, or applying to become a manager with Kaptain Holiday.
   - The user will be asked to submit their full name, email address (required) and a small enquiry message.

 __The Footer__